Find a Medicare Plan that's right for you!

 What is Medicare?

 Medicare is a Social Security benefit for which individuals age 65 and older or individuals under age 65 that have certain disabilities, such as permanent kidney failure, may be eligible.
 Essentially, Medicare is a federally funded health insurance program that covers treatment of acute medical conditions or those conditions from which individuals usually recover.
 Medicare attempts to provide reasonably priced, quality health care to the segment of the population that generally lives on a restricted income.
 Medicare is provided in four parts, Parts A-D, and each part covers specific services.
 Most people eligible for Medicare are covered under the Original Medicare Plan.
 Individuals covered by this plan pay a portion of their health care costs as well as an additional premium, referred to as a deductible and coinsurance, for Parts B and D.

 About Medicare Part A

 Health insurance first became an employee benefit in the United States during World War II.
 Medicare Part A is commonly referred to as the Hospital Insurance and covers services considered to be medically necessary such as inpatient hospital care, critical access care, short-term care in skilled nursing facilities, hospice and home health care.
 Medicare usually does not pay for long-term care at home, in assisted living facilities or at nursing homes.
 Medicare Part A is free to most Medicare beneficiaries if the beneficiary or their spouse paid Medicare taxes while they were working.
-Even if an individual is not eligible to receive Part A free-of-charge, the individual may be eligible to purchase Part A coverage if they meet eligibility requirements.
+If an individual is not eligible to receive Hospital Insurance at no cost, the individual may be eligible to purchase Part A coverage if they meet eligibility requirements.